godotengine/godot-website/collections/_article/multiplayer-changes-godot-4-0-report-4.md

 As explained, this is an early prototype.
 A [more complete proposal](https://github.com/godotengine/godot-proposals/issues/3459) has been created to gather feedback as we work towards a final implementation in the coming months.
 This includes **visual configuration**, child node properties support, fine grained spawn control and more.

-The coming months will be prety dense of announcements.
+The coming months will be pretty dense of announcements.
 As always, stay tuned for more!

 ## References